DavidHoerster/DavidHoerster.github.io/content/posts/actor-model-dotnet/index.md

 dotnet add package Akka
 ```

+### The Actor System
-We'll assume that I have a little helper method that prompts the user which document they want the word count for (e.g. Declaration of Independence) and the contents of that document will be in a variable named `file`.
+We'll assume that I have a little helper method that prompts the user which document they want the word count for (e.g. Declaration of Independence) and the location of that document will be in a variable named `file`.

 Let's use Akka.NET 1.5 to create a simple Actor System.
 The Actor System is essentially the runtime for Akka.NET in your app and instantiates all of the necessary internal actors and threads to manage your actors.
 You want to create an `ActorSystem` once, as it's a fairly heavy object: